aimacode/aima-glossary/glossary.md

 ## action schema
 ## action-utility function
 ## actions

+The things that an agent can do.
+We model this with a function, **Actions(s)**, that returns a collection of actions that the agent can execute in state *s*.

 ## activation
 ## activation function
 ## active learning

+An active learning agent decided which actions to take in order to guide its learning: it values leearning new things as well as reaping immediate rewards from the environment.
+This is in contrast to a passive learning agent, which learns from its observations, but the actions the agent takes are not influenced by the learning process.

 ## actor
 ## adaptive dynamic programming
 ## add list